rubenafo/eth-playground/README.md

 # eth-playground
-An Ethereum private network to mess with Ethereum running on Docker with style.
+An Ethereum private network running on Docker to mess with Blockchain and smart contracts.

 ## Motivation